 1. You Will Attract More Employees

-Because the four-day workweek is still not mainstream, companies, especially those in the United States and for most of Asia, will attract more employees.
+Because the four-day workweek is still not mainstream, companies, especially those in the United States and most of Asia, will attract more employees.
 Being an uncommon work condition, instituting shortened hours can be leveraged when recruiting employees.
-My guess is that not even 1 in 100 available jobs in any online job board will offer a four-day workweek.
+My guess is that not even one in 100 available jobs in any online job board will offer a four-day workweek.

 2. Time Spent on Meetings Will Be Optimized